what exactly is a budget

 Do you think it won’t work because you have a variable income?

-Do you think “I’m operating just fine, thank you very much!”?
+Do you think, “I’m operating just fine, thank you very much!”?

-Before you tune me out, please give me a few moments to present my case.
+Whatever your reason, please give me a few moments to present my case.

 A plan for your money gives you control.